Wine & Mindfulness?

 Tasting an excellent wine can become a perfect occasion to practice mindfulness and enjoy every single aspect of the experience.
 This is especially true if you’re sipping an organic chianti wine in a beautifully peaceful Tuscan vineyard.
-In a recent article we talked about mindfulness and how important it is to be fully present and non-judgemental to experience life at a completely different level.
+In a recent article we talked about wine and mindfulness and how important it is to be fully present and non-judgmental to experience life at a completely different level.

 In this article, we would like to go deeper and talk about the main components of wine, how these components affect us physically and emotionally, and how they can have a positive impact on our health when drinking wine mindfully.

-We, as human beings, are chemically made of neurotransmitters that transmit signals throughout the body that control behaviour, emotion, thought and processes and wine is made of components that affect some of these neurotransmitters and consequentially our behaviour and emotion.
+We, as human beings, are chemically made of neurotransmitters that transmit signals throughout the body that control behavior, emotion, thought and processes and wine is made of components that affect some of these neurotransmitters and consequentially our behavior and emotion.

 According to science, the main neurotransmitters that affect our happiness are dopamine, serotonin, endorphins and oxytocin.

 Of course, generally speaking, being in a positive state has significant impact on us chemically and on our motivation, productivity, and wellbeing.
 But there are many events through which we can intentionally trigger these neurotransmitters and cause them to flow like wine.

 Serotonin affects our mood, memory, sleep, body temperature, appetite and when we are happy it flows through us.
 When serotonin is low or absent we can feel lonely or depressed and the lack of serotonin can cause several disorders such as anxiety, social phobia, and so on.